gvanrossum/patma/proto_pep_notes.rst

 ------

 Each *top-level* pattern can be followed by a guard of the form ``if expression``.
-A match arm succeeds if the pattern matches and the guard evaluates to true value.
+A case clause succeeds if the pattern matches and the guard evaluates to true value.
 For example::

   match input: